LarsKristensen/WizardsRUs/README.md

 WizardsRUs
 ==========

-An Asp.Net MVC solution, used for testing different web-wizards.
+An Asp.Net MVC solution for Visual Studio 2012, used for testing web-wizards with different properties.

 It is used to test the Sequence mechanism for ZAP, found here: https://github.com/LarsKristensen/SequenceZAP